Meadowlarke/Bibliography/Banerji2021.md

 59: Constituting the phrase 'free improvisation" in the current study.o

-#Z: Banerji takes free improvisation to mean a set of routines of communication specific to a given subculture which enables a collective illusion that the performers are unbounded and "free."

 -: Other habits of freedom.

 60: The vagueness of "whiteness."

-#Z: White privilege is the power to act without constraint and to have a position from which one can constrain the possibilities of others.

 -: Interactions with Maxine, an improvising computer.

 61: The design of Maxine.

-#Z: Banerji describes his improvising computer Maxine as an "algorithmic ethnographic depiction of free improvisation."

 -: "Joel's" interaction with Maxine.